ejedev/TwitchCommand/README.md

 `screen` Takes a screenshot.
 Returns an imgur link in the twitch chat.
 Structured as `screen`

+### Screen currently does not work.
+I'm fixing it now.

 # Usage
 Navigate to the twitch page of the channel you selected when making the program.